IOGS-LEnsE-platforms/machine-vision/_sources/contents/other_contributors.rst.txt

 .. warning::

-	The of these contents is free and unrestricted in compliance with current legislation, particularly ensuring the maintenance of the source attribution as specified below:
+	The use of these contents is free and unrestricted in compliance with current legislation, particularly ensuring the maintenance of the source attribution as specified below:

 	**'Source lense.institutoptique.fr / LEnsE / IOGS / France'**.